TuxTu/Wittgenstein/README.md

 Enter prompts to store them for later inspection and manipulation.

 ```
-> The capital of France is
+> The capital of Australia is
+The capital of Australia is
+·  ·       ·  ·         ·
 ```

 When you enter a prompt, it is: